Athletic Department Staff

 John Sinnett enters his 11th year at UMass including his third as Assistant Athletic Director for Media Relations.
-The native of North Carolina first joined UMass in 2004-05 as assistant director before being promoted to associated director in August 2007.
+The native of North Carolina first joined UMass in 2004-05 as assistant director before being promoted to associate director in August 2007.
 In 2011 Sinnett served as interim Assistant Athletic Director before being named the permanent director.
-In addition to his responsibilities managing the media efforts of the department, Sinnett is the sport administrator for the women's lacrosse program.
+In addition to his responsibilities managing the media efforts of the department, Sinnett has served as the sport administrator for the women's lacrosse program.

 As the Assistant A.D. for media relations, Sinnett is the primary contact for football, women's lacrosse and women's tennis.
 During the course of his career, he has worked in some capacity with all 21 athletic programs at the University.

 At UMass, Sinnett has served as the media liaison for several postseason events including three rounds of the 2007 NCAA Men's Soccer Tournament, the 2008 & 2013 A-10 Women's Lacrosse Tournament and the 2008 A-10 Track & Field Championships.
 Additionally, in the fall of 2004, he coordinated the media efforts of the Atlantic 10 Women's Soccer Tournament hosted by UMass.
 In the springs of 2005, 2007 and 2008, he worked extensively with the NCAA Amherst Regional Softball Tournament and as a member of the Management Staff of the NCAA Women's Lacrosse Final Four in 2005.
 He has also worked with the men's basketball team during three NIT runs, including to the 2012 Final Four, and the football team which appeared in the 2006 NCAA Championship Title game.